roymarto/roymarto.github.io/index.md

-Hello and welcome to this blog.
 All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
 You can include images:

 ![Image of fast.ai logo](images/logo.png)